Poliziano: Final years

 Poliziano spent his final years without financial or other worries, studying philosophy.
 Piero the Unfortunate even asked Pope Alexander VI to make him a cardinal.

 It is likely that Poliziano was homosexual, or at least had male lovers, and he never married.
-Evidence includes denunciations of sodomy made to the Florentine authorities, poems and letters of contemporaries, and allusions within his work (most notably the Orfeo).
+This consensus is supported by denunciations of sodomy recorded by Florentine authorities, contemporary correspondence and verse, and homoerotic allusions within his literary works, most notably Orfeo.
 He may also have been a lover of Pico della Mirandola.

 Prior to his exhumation in 2007, the circumstances of his death were also sometimes considered to be evidence of homosexuality: some evidence suggested that he was killed by a fever (possibly resulting from syphilis) which was exacerbated by standing under the windowsill of a boy he was infatuated with despite being ill.
 Others thought that his death was precipitated by the loss of his friend and patron Lorenzo de' Medici in April 1492, Poliziano himself dying on 24 September 1494, just before the foreign invasion gathering in France swept over Italy.

 In 2007, the bodies of Poliziano and Pico della Mirandola were exhumed from the Church of San Marco in Florence to establish the causes of their deaths.
 Forensic tests showed that both Poliziano and Pico likely died of arsenic poisoning, possibly the order of Lorenzo's successor, Piero de' Medici.